segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

     3. Select the mapping you want to edit.
     4. In the **Select mappings** section, for **Ad User Data Consent State** and **Ad Personalization Consent State**, select the **Event Variables** tab and create an event variable to directly grab the value from the payload.
 Ensure it translates to `GRANTED`, `DENIED`, or `UNSPECIFIED`.
 You can use an insert function to translate to `GRANTED`, `DENIED`, or `UNSPECIFIED` if your consent values are booleans.
 You can use the replace function if it's a string.

 If you send `DENIED` for any of the two consent states, it results in an error and the data won't send to Google.
+For more information, see [FAQ about the EU user consent policy for Customer Match upload partners](https://support.google.com/google-ads/answer/14310715?hl=en){:target="_blank"}.

 If you have any questions setting up consent mode, reach out to [friends@segment.com](mailto:friends@segment.com).